CollinM/plankton/doc/LAB-NOTEBOOK.md

 - Average F1 = 0.1988

 **Experiment 2**: `collinmc.plankton.training.Experiment2.java`
+Motivation/Hypothesis: Do the dimensions of the image carry any signal?

 Features:
 - histogram of pixel values (0-255)
 - dimensions of image (height, width)